 I always allow my baked cookies to rest on the cookie sheet for a couple of minutes and then move them to a cooling rack to finish cooling.

 Sometimes I like to change things up a bit and add in a surprise or two into my Snickerdoodle cookies.
-One of my favorites are these White Chocolate Snickerdoodles.
+Like white chocolate chips.

 Snickerdoodle Cookie Recipe